 - Are your users localized in one organization or within a small geographic area?
 If this is the case, consider delivering the content in braille or other accessible media in a physical format while your website and its web accessibility standards are being remediated.

-These five tips will help your site achieve website accessibility standards in the short run, but you should consider a long-term plan for implementing all web accessibility standards.
+These five tips may help your site achieve website accessibility standards, but you should consider a full scale web accessibility audit.
 Creating an ADA compliant website design should be a priority for any business – but don’t let the web accessibility standards overwhelm you.
 Contact us today and we’ll help you get your site on track to WCAG standards of compliance.
 Contact us today for more information.